MansiSingh111/Tuberculosis_Detection_using_DL/README.md

 ## 🧠 Model & Training

-- **Backbone:** ResNet (e.g., ResNet18) with the final fully‑connected layer replaced by a 2‑class output (TB, Normal).
+- **Backbone:** VGG16 with the final fully‑connected layer replaced by a 2‑class output (TB, Normal).
 - **Input:** Preprocessed RGB chest X‑ray images resized to \(224 \times 224\) and normalized with ImageNet statistics.
 - **Loss:** Binary / cross‑entropy loss.
 - **Metrics:** Accuracy, precision, recall, F1‑score on a held‑out validation or test set.

-The training pipeline (in `tb_detection.ipynb`) typically includes:
+The training pipeline (in `tb_detection_project.ipynb`) typically includes:

 1. Loading and splitting the dataset into train/validation (and optionally test).
 2. Applying transforms: resize, normalization, and optional augmentation.
-3. Fine‑tuning the ResNet model for several epochs.
+3. Fine‑tuning the VGG16 model for several epochs.
-4. Saving the best checkpoint as `tb_resnet_final.pth` for deployment.
+4. Saving the best checkpoint as `tb_vgg_model.pth` for deployment.

 ---